MackenzieBlackaby/CSVDebug/README.md

 This tool is simple to use.

 1. Clone this repository
-2. Place your desired "model" csv files in the `./model/` directory
+2. Place the files you'd like to test in the root directory
-3. Place the files you'd like to test in the root directory of the repo
+3. Place your desired "model" csv files **_with the same name as the files to test against_** in the `./model/` directory
 4. Run the command `py csvdebug.py` and follow the instructions to begin debugging

 ### Commands